sphinx-doc/sphinx/doc/extdev/appapi.rst

 .. note::

-   There is no "error" call: in Sphinx, errors are defined as things that stop the build; for that just raise an exception (:exc:`sphinx.errors.SphinxError` or a custom subclass) to do that.
+   There is no "error" call: in Sphinx, errors are defined as things that stop the build; just raise an exception (:exc:`sphinx.errors.SphinxError` or a custom subclass) to do that.

 .. automethod:: Sphinx.warn